lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

   allowfullscreen
 ></iframe>

 Since we've announced and [open sourced Compose](http://d.android.com/jetpackcompose), it has generated a lot of interest and questions about how it works.
 I spent some time thinking about what the right thing to talk about first would be.
-There's so much to talk about and a lot of pieces that work together and are hard to understand without the context of the other pieces.
+There's so much to talk about--a lot of pieces that work together and are hard to understand without the context of the other pieces.

 Ultimately, I came to the conclusion of writing this post.
-There will (hopefully!) be many more blog posts that follow this one that go into depth about more specific topics, but I think it's important to start with a good foundational overview.
+There will (hopefully!) be many more blog posts that follow this one that go in depth about more specific areas, but I think it's important to start with a good foundational overview.

 The goal of this post is to give people a solid mental model around what Compose _does_, and eliminate anything one might think of as "magic".
-One of the best ways to do this, I think, is to try and construct a simpler version of what we're doing, and incrementally add on to it until we have something that resembles the real thing.
+One of the best ways to do this, I think, is to try and construct a simpler version of what we're doing, and incrementally add on to it until we have something that mostly resembles the real thing.
 In other words, let's try and build Compose starting from nothing but "first principles".

+In this post I am not going to try to convince you of the motivations behind this architecture or the project overall; I'm only trying to help explain the _what_ and not the _why_.

 It's important to say outright that the **details of this post may not be 100% technically accurate**.
-Even if they were, Compose is so early in its development that it would quickly _become_ inaccurate.
+Even if they are right now, Compose is so early in its development that it may quickly _become_ inaccurate.
 Nevertheless, I will do my best to point out places where I'm simplifying things or talking about aspects that are still unimplemented.

-todo: indicate that the goal of this blog is not to convince someone of the motivations behind the programming paradigm or the change, but instead to help describe how ir works.

-## Underlying Mental Model
+## UIs are Trees

 At its core, Compose is designed to efficiently build _and maintain_ tree-like data structures.
 More specifically, it provides a programming model to describe how that tree will _change over time_.

 This programming model is not entirely new.
-We've gotten a lot of inspiration from other frameworks such as Flutter, React, Litho, Vue, and more, all of which mostly accomplish the same goal, albeit in slightly different ways. (todo: link each one)
+We've gotten a lot of inspiration from other frameworks such as [React](https://reactjs.org/), [Litho](https://fblitho.com/), [Vue](https://vuejs.org/), [Flutter](https://flutter.dev/), and more, all of which mostly accomplish the same goal, albeit in slightly different ways.

 As one might surmise from the list of frameworks above, one of the more compelling use cases for this type of a system is to build user interfaces (UIs).
 UIs are typically tree-like data structures that change over time.
 Moreover, UIs are becoming more and more dynamic and complicated, resulting in demand for a programming model to help tame that complexity.